Glagan/SimpleNotification/README.md

 The title of a tag is found by using the first separator ``:``, you can avoid using a separator by adding a slash before ``\:``.
 You can also avoid using title for the tag by adding **!** before the content, the following examples are the same and will display a link with the URL as it's displayed content.
+If ``title`` is not defined or set to false, it will ignore the title find step.

 ```
 {{!http://www.example.org/}}
 {{http\://www.example.org/}}
 ```

-If no title is found, the result will be the default one.
-If *title* is set to **"content"**, the content of the title will be set as the ``textContent`` of the result node, else it will be set as an attribute of the node.